 Something that can affect many expecting mothers is drug or alcohol abuse.
 Pretty much everyone knows that alcohol is a no-no when a woman is pregnant.
 So, the use of any other kinds of substances, are clearly off limits, right?
-Well, it turns out that drug addiction in expecting mothers is bigger problem than many people realize.
+Well, it turns out that drug rehab for expecting mothers is bigger problem than many people realize.

 The good news is that there are many services that exist to help people recovery from addiction and get their lives back on track.
 There is no more important time to do this then for when a woman is pregnant.
 The baby is going to be absorbing everything she eats and drinks, so the developing child needs to be cared for properly.
 Even stimulants like caffeine should be avoided

 Many local governments at both the state and city levels have programs to help people get clean.
 These programs are tremendously helpful because they provide a safe haven for people.
 Often times, a difficult home life is the reason why people turn to drugs in the first place.